-WORK TRACK 5 - Initial Report Working Document
+WORK TRACK 5 - Working Document

 This document is being developed by staff under the direction of the Work Track co-leaders.
 The document is intended to summarize perspectives and key points raised in Work Track discussions and on the Work Track mailing list.
 At this time, the document does not attempt to evaluate the level of consensus in support of the different ideas and positions.
 Once the co-leaders have held consensus calls, information about consensus level will be added to the document.